dantasse/ssuiweb2014/p0/project0.md

 ##fibonacci(n)  (10 points)
 ###Summary:

 Generates a string containing the first N numbers of the [Fibonacci Sequence](http://en.wikipedia.org/wiki/Fibonacci_sequence).
-See  for more on the sequence.
 Each number in the string should be separated by commas.
 If the parameters passed are invalid (smaller than one or not a number), the function should return undefined.

 ###Examples:
     fibonacci(0)-> undefined